-Insulin degludec will be initiated at 10 units daily, while insulin icodex will be initiated at 70 units once weekly.
 One unit of insulin icodex has similar glucose lowering effect to one unit of insulin degludec, and therefore once weekly dosing corresponds to seven times the daily dose of the once daily comparator.

 The PK/PD properties of insulin icodex following five weeks of once weekly dosing in subjects with T2D (trial NN1436-4314) showed that insulin icodex exposure was well distributed across the dosing interval, with a PK profile suitable for once weekly dosing.
-Insulin icodex was well tolerated in subjects with T2D and no unexpected safety concerns were identified after multiple once weekly dosing in the dose range of 12-24 nmol/kg (2-4 units/Kg).
+Insulin icodex was well tolerated in subjects with T2D and no unexpected safety concerns were identified after multiple once weekly dosing in the dose range of 12-24 nmol/kg (2-4 units/kg).

-After randomisation, subjects should start once daily and once weekly injections on the same day.
-Due to the longer half-life of insulin icodec, the last dose of once weekly insulin/placebo will be administered 25 weeks after randomisation while the last dose of once daily insulin/placebo will be administered 26 weeks after randomisation.
-The follow-up period will be the 5 weeks from end of treatment (V28) until end of trial (V30).
+After randomisation, subjects should start once daily insulin degludec or once weekly insulin icodex injections on the same day.
+Due to the longer half-life of insulin icodex, the last dose of insulin icodex will be administered 25 weeks after randomisation, while the last dose of once daily insulin degludec will be administered 26 weeks after randomisation.
+The follow-up period for both insulin icodex and insulin degludec will be the 5 weeks from end of treatment (V28) until end of trial (V30).